-$\boldsymbol{\hat{a}}$ $\,$ Please detach along perforated line and mail in the envelope provided. $\boldsymbol{\hat{a}}$
+$\hat{a}~$ Please detach along perforated line and mail in the envelope provided. \hat{a}

-ם קד 030003000300000 uuu a 060370 PLEASI E SIGN, DATE AND RETURN PRO IMPTLY IN THE ENCLOSED ENVELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLA ACK INK AS SHOWN HERE × FOR AGAINST ABSTAIN SAL 1.
-Election of Directors: DR ALL NOMINEES NOMINEES: ¡ Charlotte W. Collins ; Louis T. DiFazio PROPOSAL 2.
+PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE \mathbf{X} PROPOSAL 1.
+Election of Directors: FOR AGAINST ABSTAIN 0 FOR ALL NOMINEES NOMINEES: Charlotte W. Collins Louis T. DiFazio PROPOSAL 2.
 Proposal to approve an amendment to the Company's Amended and Restated Certificate of Incorporation to increase the number of shares of common stock that the Company is authorized to issue from 75 million shares to 125 million shares.
-0 0 0 ITHHOLD AUTHORITY OR ALL NOMINEES Samuel P. Frieder Richard H. Friedman Myron Z. Holubiak PROPOSAL 3.
-Proposal to approve an amendment to the Company's 2008 Equity Incentive Plan to increase the number of authorized shares of common stock available for issuance by 3,275,000 shares, from 3,580,000 shares to 6,855,000 shares.
-0 0 0 OR ALL EXCEPT ee instructions below) David R. Hubers Richard L. Robbins Stuart A. Samuels PROPOSAL 4.
+0 0 0 0 WITHHOLD AUTHORITY FOR ALL NOMINEES Samuel P. Frieder Richard H. Friedman Myron Z. Holubiak PROPOSAL 3.
+Proposal to approve an amendment to the Company's 2008 Equity Incentive Plan to increase the number of authorized shares of common stock available for issuance by 5,700,000 shares, from 3,580,000 shares to 9,280,000 shares.
+0 0 0 O FOR ALL EXCEPT (See instructions below) i David R. Hubers i Richard L. Robbins i Stuart A. Samuels PROPOSAL 4.
 Proposal to ratify the appointment of Ernst & Young LLP as the Company's independent auditors.
-O 0 0 Richard M. Smith Gordon H. Woodward THE SHARES REPRESENTED BY THIS PROXY WILL BE VOTED AS D DIRECTION IS INDICATED WILL BE VOTED FOR PROPOSALS 1, 2, 3, DISCRETION OF THE PROXIES UPON SUCH OTHER MATTERS WHIC THE MEETING AND ANY ADJOURNMENTS OR POSTPONEMENTS TH AND 4 ABOV E AND IN THE INSTRU te for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to withhold, as shown here: = addres nt, please check the box at the right and indicate your new address in the at changes to the registered name(s) on the account may not be submitted O Signatui e of Stockholder Date: Signature of Stockholder Date e: Note: ur name or names appear on this Proxy.
-When shares are held jointly, each hol pase sign full corporate name by duly authorized officer, giving full title as such.
-If eder should sign.
-When signing as executor, administrator, attorney, trustee or gua signer is a partnership, please sign in partnership name by authorized person. ırdian, please give full title as such.
-If the
+0 0 0 i Richard M. Smith i Gordon H. Woodward THE SHARES REPRESENTED BY THIS PROXY WILL BE VOTED AS D DIRECTION IS INDICATED WILL BE VOTED FOR PROPOSALS 1, 2, 3, DISCRETION OF THE PROXIES UPON SUCH OTHER MATTERS WHIC THE MEETING AND ANY ADJOURNMENTS OR POSTPONEMENTS TH AND IN THE e for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to withhold, as shown here: = nt, please check the box at the right and indicate your new address in the t changes to the registered name(s) on the account may not be submitted Signature of Stockholder Date: Signature of Stockholder Date Note: Please sign exactly as your name or names appear on this Proxy.
+When shares are held jointly, each holder should sign.
+When signing as executor, administrator, attorney, trustee or guardian, please give full title as such.
+If the signer is a corporation, please sign full corporate name by duly authorized officer, giving full title as such.
+If signer is a partnership, please sign in partnership name by authorized person.
+11 11